6 Fundamental Adult Learning Principles For Effective Employee Development

 2. Motivation to Learn

-• They are driven by a need to apply learning to real-world problems and situations.
+- They are driven by a need to apply adult learning theory principles to real-world problems and situations.

 3. Experience as a Resource